Find Community and Social Resources

 What is help with snow removal?

-Services that provide help with snow removal offer people an extra pair of hands for shoveling stairs, sidewalks and even removing snow from vehicles that cannot be driven.
+Services that provide help with snow removal offer people an extra pair of hands for shoveling stairs, sidewalks, entrances and driveways.
 The work is generally done by volunteers or young people receiving a small sum.
 The service is either free or at low cost.
 A person’s annual income could be taken into consideration when calculating the contribution.
 Most organizations supply volunteers with the proper equipment, though some do ask the person receiving this service to provide shovels, brooms or any other tool necessary for the job.

 Who can benefit from help with snow removal?